FindMySchool LogoFindMySchool

 Sitting on a substantial site in the heart of Essex, The Billericay School combines the scale of a large secondary academy with the pastoral attention of a much smaller institution.
 With nearly 1,700 students, including a thriving Sixth Form, it serves as a central pillar of the local community.
 The school motto, Caring About Success, captures a dual focus that parents often seek but rarely find balanced so evenly: academic rigour alongside genuine character development.

 Mr Patrick Berry, Headteacher since 2019, leads the school as part of the Compass Education Trust.
 Under his tenure, the school has maintained its reputation for stability and standards, confirmed by the Ofsted inspection in April 2024 which rated the school Good.
-Inspectors specifically noted that "pupils are happy and safe" and that the school is "calm and orderly," a testament to the strong behavioural structures in place.
+Inspectors specifically noted that "pupils are happy and safe" and that the school is "calm and orderly," a sign of the strong behavioural structures in place.

 At drop-off, the School Road entrance reveals a campus that has evolved significantly since its establishment in 1938.
 The architecture is a timeline of educational history, blending original mid-century blocks with modern purpose-built additions like the Sixth Form Centre and the sports complex.
 Despite the size of the site, movement between lessons is purposeful rather than chaotic.